-- 19.1 If you need to return National Endowment for the Arts funds that you are not using, or you are not going to draw down all of the NEA award funds, follow the instructions in the How to Manage Your NEA Award Handbook. - 19.2 The closeout of a Federal award does not affect any of the following: - 19.2.a Our right to disallow costs and recover funds on the basis of a later audit or other review within the record retention period. - 19.2.b Your obligation to return any funds due as a result of later refunds, corrections, or other transactions including final indirect cost rate adjustments.

-- 19.2.c Audit requirements if you must have a Single or Program-Specific Audit (see below). - 19.2.d Records retention as required in §200.333.
+- 19.2 If you need to return National Endowment for the Arts funds that you are not using, or you are not going to draw down all of the Arts Endowment award funds, follow the instructions in the How to Manage Your National Endowment for the Arts Award and eGMS Reach Handbook. - 19.3 The closeout of a Federal award does not affect any of the following: - 19.3.a Our right to disallow costs and recover funds on the basis of a later audit or other review within the record retention period. - 19.3.b Your obligation to return any funds due as a result of later refunds, corrections, or other transactions including final indirect cost rate adjustments. - 19.3.c Our ability to make financial adjustments to a previously closed award. - 19.3.d Audit requirements if you must have a Single or Program-Specific Audit (see below). - 19.3.e Property management and disposition requirements. - 19.3.f Records retention as required in §200.334-337.